New Jersey Institute of Technology: 21st century

 In June 2010, NJIT purchased the old Central High School building which is located between the NJIT and Rutgers–Newark campuses.
 With the completion of the purchase, Summit Street, from Warren Street to New Street, was converted into a pedestrian walkway.
 Since then the high school building was extensively renovated, preserved, and updated per the Campus Master Plan.

 Between 2016 and 2018, several facilities opened, including a 209000 sqft multi-purpose Wellness and Events Center, "The WEC", which features a retractable-seating arena that can accommodate 3,500 spectators or 4,000 event participants; a 24000 sqft Life Sciences and Engineering Center; a 10000 sqft Makerspace, and a parking garage with spaces for 933 cars.

+University presidents

+The following persons have served as the president of the New Jersey Institute of Technology: